CalamityAdam/iot/rails/projects/music_app/README.md

 * Belong to an `album` (make sure to also add associations to `Band` and `Album`)
 * Have a `title`, `ord` (track number) and optional `lyrics`
 * Designate whether it is a `regular` or `bonus` track
-* Have the following routes:
+* Have the following routes. **Once again, please make sure the routes you make look exactly like the ones below**:
 ```
 new_album_track GET    /albums/:album_id/tracks/new(.:format) tracks#new
          tracks POST   /tracks(.:format)                      tracks#create